Online Dynamic Trajectory Optimization and Control for a Quadruped Robot: INTRODUCTION

 Among successful real-world implementations of non-coplanar quadruped locomotion, a 3D mass model with nonlinear zero moment point (ZMP) constraints is used to generate base trajectories, while footsteps are optimized after every base motion optimization \cite{bellicoso2018dynamic}.
 In \cite{fankhauser2018robust}, base motion and footsteps are optimized sequentially at every step and a foothold score map is used to find feasible footstep positions.
 In both papers, online footstep optimization increased the reachability, yet individual contact forces were not part of the decision variables and contact stability could not be guaranteed. \cite{melon2020reliable} used phase-based end-effector parameterization to generate optimal base, feet and contact timing trajectories with a 16 footstep horizon.
 The trajectory was not replanned during motion, which limits the capability of adapting to changes in the environment and state drifts.
 In \cite{mastalli2020motion}, both coupled and uncoupled planning were discussed and implemented using a CoP preview model, where coupled planning required significantly longer computation times, but better motion capability.

 There are also methods that do not utilize numerical optimization.
 In \cite{tiseo2018bipedal}, a generalized inverted pendulum model based on the analysis of the potential energy surface in human locomotion is used to generate non-coplanar biped trajectories and was extended to quadruped trajectory planning in \cite{tiseo2019analytic}.
-In \cite{luo2017locomotion}, a stabilising foot placement planner is embedded in the whole body task space controller, where the horizontal CoM states of the biped are not controlled, but are the result of the stabilized system dynamics.
 However, these methods do not consider friction cone constraints that are critical to stabilise locomotion upon uneven terrain.
 Constrained nonlinear trajectory optimization can generate stable trajectories without such assumptions, where the constraints ensure the dynamic feasibility of the problem and cost functions define a high level locomotion task \cite{bledt2019implementing}.
-Once the decision variables and constraints are selected, this problem can be defined as a Nonlinear Optimal Control Problem (NLOPT) to be solved with a NLOPT solver.
+Once the decision variables and constraints are selected, this problem can be defined as a Nonlinear Optimal Control Problem (NLOP) to be solved with a NLOP solver.

 The proposed trajectory optimization framework removes the restrictions of a decoupled approach, and enables fast online re-planning for dynamic quadruped motion that can cope with terrain alterations, drifts and low frequency disturbances.
 The planner takes a gait pattern and kinematic tasks as inputs and returns reference trajectories for base and feet to be passed to the controller.
 The algorithm works as a standalone planner on convex terrain by discovering feasible base and feet trajectories and achieves collision-free foot placement.
-On the other hand, for non-convex terrains, a footstep planner or heuristics is required to select the contact surfaces and nominal contact locations for the optimizer.
-Body and foot plans are passed to a Projected Inverse Dynamics Controller (PIDC) in Task Space (TS-PIDC) \cite{xin2020optimization} for whole-body control.
+On the other hand, for non-convex terrains with contact surface normals provided, a footstep planner or heuristics is required to select the contact surfaces and nominal contact locations for the optimizer.
+Body and foot plans are passed to a Projected Inverse Dynamics Controller (PIDC) in Task Space (TS-PIDC) \cite{xin2020optimization} for whole-body control (WBC).
 The impedance behaviour of end-effectors are controlled in the null-space of the contact kinematic constraints, while the contact forces are constrained with higher priority \cite{xin2018model}.

 Although the trajectories are optimized over a reduced dynamic model, TS-PIDC further guarantees the physical constraints through the use of whole body dynamics while tracking the Cartesian space trajectories.